-As Table 7-2 shows, GE had an average annual return of 6.9% during this 4-year period (June 2002 through May 2006), while the market had an average annual return of 5.4%.
+As Table 24-2 shows, GE had an average annual return of -22.9% during this 4-year period, while the market had an average annual return of -8.5%.
 As we noted before, it is usually unreasonable to think that the future expected return for a stock will equal its average historical return over a relatively short period, such as 4 years.
 However, we might well expect past volatility to be a reasonable estimate of future volatility, at least during the next couple of years.
-Note that the standard deviation for GE's return during this period was 19.1% versus 13.0% for the market.
+Observe that the standard deviation for GE's return during this period was 28.9%, versus 15.9% for the market.
 Thus, the market's volatility is less than that of GE.
 This is what we would expect, since the market is a well-diversified portfolio and thus much of its risk has been diversified away.
-The correlation between GE's stock returns and the market returns is about 0.49, which is a little higher than the correlation for a typical stock.
+The correlation between GE's stock returns and the market returns is about 0.76, which is a little higher than the correlation for a typical stock.